nickyout/tiny-sprintf/README.md

     *   Note: only makes sense with `minWidth` or `maxWidth` defined.
 6.  `minWidth`
     *   where minWidth is an integer.
-    *   If the value (see `index$`) in string form is shorter than this, the rest gets filled up with the padchar.
+    *   If the value in string form is shorter than this, the rest gets filled up with the padchar.
 It's added on the left or right of value, depending on the alignment setting (see `-`).
 7.  `.maxWidth`
     *   where maxWidth is an integer.
     *   If the value with padding is longer than this value, it gets cut off.
 Alignment is the same as with minWidth.